-With the passage of the Tax Cuts and Jobs Act of 2017, Congress took the reins from the U.S. Federal Reserve and became the new driver of economic stimulus.
-This shift from monetary to fiscal policy nine years into an already record-setting bull market will likely result in a new macro regime characterized by higher levels of interest rates, inflation, and volatility.
+With the passage of the Tax Cuts and Jobs Act of 2017, Congress took the reins from the Fed and became the new driver of economic stimulus.
+This shift from monetary to fiscal policy nine years into an already-record-setting bull market will likely result in a new macro regime characterized by higher levels of interest rates, inflation, and volatility.
 Equity managers in our network also expect to see market rotation in 2018, as the beneficiaries of tax reform become clearer.

 Some sectors stand to benefit more than others

 Among the new tax law’s most important changes for corporations is the replacement of the graduated corporate tax rate—which had a top statutory rate of 35%—with a single corporate rate of 21%.
 However, the actual tax rates paid by companies before the new tax law varied widely as a result of tax breaks and other loopholes that applied to specific companies or sectors.
 For example, real estate companies paid an effective tax rate (income tax expenses divided by income earned before taxes) of around 6% in 2017, while financials paid close to 30%.
 As a result, the biggest beneficiaries of the new tax law from an earnings standpoint are those companies that had the highest effective corporate tax rates prior to the new law.